JonKing93/Github-Tutorial-Workshop/workshop/remote.md

 <img src="..\assets\images\repo-code.png" alt="The files in my demo repo." style="max-width:700px;display:block">

-As of now, the repository is only tracking two files: the ".gitattributes" file and the README.
-Let's start adding other files to our project.
+We can see that the repository is currently tracking two files: the ".gitattributes" file and the README.
+Let's start adding other files and building up our projects.

 [Previous](publish)---[Next]()